hkhoa-ng/tie-webdev1-webshop/README.md

 - `items`: the items that order contains.
 Is of type `Array`.
 This array will store multiple `Object` that has the following fields:
   - `product`: the `product` that this `Object` represent.
 The information stored in this object is the same as the corresponding product.
   - `quantity`: the number of this particular product that this user has ordered.
 Is of type `Number`.
 Always required for an order.
+  - After creation, this `Object` will be assigned a unique ID by MongoDB.

+The `Order` data model can be used to track the orders that have been placed by a given `User`.
+The orders can be found using the `customerId` field of each order.

 Using these Data Model, the service can function correctly by manipulating the database with consistent from front to backend and vice-versa.